bizz84/MVCarouselCollectionView/README.md

 Requirements
 -------------------------------------------------------
-MVCarouselCollectionView was tested under XCode 6.1 and requires iOS 8.0 or greater.
+- MVCarouselCollectionView is compatible with Swift 1.2 and was tested under XCode 6.x.
+- iOS 8.0 or greater is supported.

 License